celestiaorg/docs/community/foundation-delegation-program.md

-Not adhering to any of the criteria above will automatically disqualify your application, and violating any of the criteria after you have received delegation will result in withdrawal of the delegation.
+Not adhering to any of the criteria above will automatically disqualify your application, and violating any of the criteria after you have received delegation will result in the withdrawal of the delegation.
 A participant who loses stake due to being jailed by the protocol may reapply to the program after 2 cohort periods.

-Applicants are also expected to have reviewed Celestia docs and recommended guides on devops and monitoring setups.
+Applicants are also expected to have reviewed Celestia's docs and recommended guides on devops and monitoring setups.

 Other optional but important criteria: